 Once you become better at differentiating between wants and needs, you'll probably see that you've been able to fulfill more of your desires over the years than you realized.
 And that can be a significant turning point.

 When you find things that you want to buy or do that you currently can't afford, it becomes all too easy to focus on those things to the point of overlooking what you already have.
-Don't trick yourself into feeling deprived when you aren't.
-Take time to reflect on all the ways that you've been fortunate.
-Then, decide what's really important to you, and go after it.
+Take time to reflect on all the ways that you've been fortunate and the needs you are able to meet every day.